syncfusion-content/windowsforms-docs/WindowsForms/DataBoundGrid/Field-Chooser-for-DataBound-Grid.md

-			Dim fchooser As GridDataBoundFieldChooser = New GridDataBoundFieldChooser()
+			Dim fChooser As GridDataBoundFieldChooser = New GridDataBoundFieldChooser()

-			            fchooser.WireGrid(Me.GridDataBoundGrid1)
+			            fChooser.WireGrid(Me.GridDataBoundGrid1)